 Chargebacks.
 Without limiting any of the foregoing rights to reverse an assignment, if ViaBill receives a chargeback request from Customer’s issuing bank in connection with a ViaBill Sale that is not an Eligible Chargeback, (a) ViaBill may, but is not required to, return an assigned Payment Obligation back to Seller, and in such case Seller will be obligated to refund the associated Seller Payment made to Seller, and (b) Seller will be subject to a Chargeback Fee.
 An Eligible Chargeback and the Chargeback Fee are defined in ViaBill’s chargeback policy, available at https://www.viabill.com/trade-terms/US/chargeback-policy, which is incorporated herein by reference and may be amended by ViaBill from time to time.

 Refunds.
-If Customer, after satisfying its payment to ViaBill for the assigned Payment Obligation, returns the purchased item and Seller accepts the returned item, Seller will (a) not pay the refund amount to Customer but instruct Customer that ViaBill will refund the Customer directly, (b) immediately notify ViaBill of the return through the designated communication system indicating Seller’s acceptance of the return and the refund amount, and (b) promptly remit the refund amount to ViaBill.
+If Customer, after satisfying its payment to ViaBill for the assigned Payment Obligation, returns the purchased item and Seller accepts the returned item, Seller will (a) not pay the refund amount to Customer but instruct Customer that ViaBill will refund the Customer directly, (b) immediately notify ViaBill of the return through the designated communication system indicating Seller’s acceptance of the return and the refund amount, and (c) promptly communicate the refund amount to ViaBill.
 Upon receipt of the refund amount from Seller, ViaBill will initiate the appropriate refund to Customer.
-If ViaBill does not receive the refund amount from Seller within three (3) business days from the notice of the return or Seller pays the refund amount directly to Customer, and ViaBill, in its sole discretion, issues a refund to Customer,
+If ViaBill does not receive the refund amount from Seller within three (3) business days from the notice of the return or Seller pays the refund amount directly to Customer, and ViaBill, in its sole discretion, issues a refund to Customer, Seller will be obligated to reimburse ViaBill for any refund amount paid or credited to Customer’s account as a result of the refund request.

 Changes to the Service.
 ViaBill reserves the right to modify the Service, including the presentation of the Service on Seller’s Site and the terms and conditions governing Customer’s use of the Service (ViaBill Customer Terms).
 Seller agrees to promptly make adjustments to the integration of the Service on the Site as reasonably necessary to accommodate such modifications to the Service.